SR-Scientist: Scientific Equation Discovery With Agentic AI: Experiments

 \subsection{Analysis}

 \paragraph{Ablation studies} Table~\ref{tab:ablation} presents the results of our ablation studies on the data analysis and experience buffer components.
 The findings indicate that allowing the agent to perform data analysis is crucial for performance, particularly for the GPT-OSS-120B and Qwen3-Coder-480B models.
-Moreover, the experience buffer is essential for the continuous optimization of equations across iterations.
+Moreover, the experience buffer plays an important role in the long-term memory of the agent, allowing it to utilize the experience of top-performing equations from previous iterations.
+Either directly removing the experience buffer or randomly sampling equations from it leads to a significant performance drop.

 \paragraph{The Effect of the Turn Number}

 We fixed the LLM calls at around 1,000 and traded off between maximum turns and iterations to investigate the effect of different exploration lengths at each iteration.
 Increasing the maximum turns from 10 to 25, as shown in Figure~\ref{fig:assistant_numbers}, significantly improves performance, highlighting the value of long-horizon optimization.
 However, performance stagnates or slightly drops beyond 25 turns, indicating that excessively long exploration does not bring additional performance and that the inference budget should be allocated to initiating new iterations.